About numeracy and maths skills

 Children start learning numeracy skills from the time they’re born.
 This learning happens from watching and experiencing numeracy in action, especially in everyday play and activities.
-For example, it happens when you encourage your child to:
+For example, it happens when your child:

-- recognise numbers and shapes on objects like clocks and phones or in books
+- starts to recognise numbers and shapes on objects like clocks and phones or in books

-- decide how many slices of apple she wants.
+- decides how many slices of apple they want.

-As your child gets older, he learns more numeracy and maths skills, including size and measurement.
-For example, this happens as he starts to:
+As children get older, they learn more numeracy and maths skills, including size and measurement.
+For example, this happens when your child:

-- compare things of different sizes – ‘big’, ‘small’ and ‘medium’
+- compares things of different sizes – ‘big’, ‘small’ and ‘medium’

-- group things together and talk about same and different
+- groups things together and talks about ‘same’ and ‘different’

-- use words to describe where things are – ‘over’, ‘under’ and ‘next to’
+- uses words to describe where things are – ‘over’, ‘under’ and ‘next to’

-- help with the shopping and use money to buy things
+- helps with the shopping and uses money to buy things

-And when you talk with your child about maths concepts in your everyday activities, it helps her understand how and why maths is useful.
+And when you talk with your child about maths concepts in your everyday activities, it helps your child understand how and why maths is useful.
 For example, this happens when you point out:

 - big and small (size)